-Instruction consists of 45 hours of formal classes spread over a six-week period.
+Instruction consists of 45 hours of formal classes spread over a two months of the semester.
 Various teaching methods are employed, including in-class discussions on Chinese and American subjects, recitations for aural comprehension, and grammar exercises.
 This Chinese course emphasizes oral expression and listening comprehension, but also includes intermediate-level instruction in Vietnamese-Chinese characters.
 Students are placed in small groups for language instruction and exercises.
 In addition, TVM and TCM-related vocabulary is emphasized.
-Five additional hours of guided practice in Chinese are provided during the educational excursion period.
+Five additional hours of guided practice in Chinese are provided during the educational excursions in Ho Chi Minh City.